-Networking with colleagues is also important during events like Shallow Survey.
-To facilitate a good chat, the organisers put a welcome reception on the agenda for the Monday evening for the early arrivals, an icebreaker reception on Tuesday and on Wednesday evening delegates were able to get a taste of the West - ciders, ales, wines and regional food were available throughout the exhibition area.
+Networking with colleagues is another important aspect during events like Shallow Survey.
+To facilitate a good chat, the organisers put a welcome reception on the agenda on Monday evening for the early arrivals, an icebreaker reception on Tuesday and on Wednesday evening delegates could have a taste of the West -ciders, ales, wines and regional food were available throughout the exhibition area.
 The gala dinner took place on Thursday evening in the marquee on Plymouth Hoo, overlooking the Plymouth Sound.

-The next edition of Shallow Survey will take place in 2018, in St John's, Newfoundland, Canada.
+The next edition of Shallow Survey is to take place in 2018, in St John's, Newfoundland, Canada.